project-1-best-group/project-1-best-group-yeet/README.md

 Have you identified AND documented the MVP?

-search bar to find game, have a brief description, video game rating, current twitch streamers playing the game you have searched.
+search bar to find game, have a brief description, video game rating, current twitch streamers playing the game you have searched. heck